 Cuddling = Treats

 In addition to the above tips, another suggested option for cat owners looking to transition their cat from antisocial to a cuddler is to design comfortable situations for your cat to be affectionate.
 Animals are very behavioral, so to get them to learn a new behavior you need to incentivize them.
-Find a treat that your cat is found of stage the following situation.
+Find a treat that your cat is fond of and stage the following situation.

 - Go into a large, quiet room with cat treats.